angeldollface/ethpay/README.markdown

         var amount = '0.1';

-        // The network on which this transaction is being made. var network = 'main'; // When testing replace this with 'ropsten'.
+        // The network on which this transaction is being made. var network = 'main'; // When testing, replace this with 'ropsten'.

         // Submitting the transaction to the network. payETH(